©Copyright 2020 The Plant Man. All Rights Reserved

 When we think about air pollution these days in Sydney, we usually picture smoke and fumes from bush fires, vehicles and industry, rather than the air inside.
 However, depending on where you live and work, the air you breathe in your home or office could be dirtier than the air outside and putting you at risk of a number of health problems.

 Indoor air pollution is a growing concern in Australian homes and workplaces.
-Studies have shown that levels of toxins including carbon dioxide, carbon monoxide, formaldehyde, benzene and other VOCs are higher indoors than outdoors.
+Studies have shown that levels of toxins from harmful chemicals including carbon dioxide, carbon monoxide, formaldehyde, benzene and other VOCs are higher indoors than outdoors.

-This indoor air pollution is caused by cleaning products, perfumes, air fresheners, materials in the building such as paint and carpets, secondhand tobacco smoke, mould, dust, and other contaminants like bush fire smoke.
+This indoor air pollution is caused by cleaning products, perfumes, air fresheners, materials in the building such as paint and carpets, secondhand tobacco smoke, toxic chemicals, mould, dust, and other contaminants like bush fire smoke.

 Have you ever got a headache from paint fumes or someone wearing overpowering perfume?
 These are obvious signs that indoor air pollution is affecting your health, albeit temporarily.

 However, many of the health consequences of breathing in these toxins on a daily basis for months and years are not so immediately obvious.
 In fact you may not even notice that your home or workplace was affecting your health until you move house or get a different job and realise that your asthma improves or you stop getting headaches.

 If you’re worried about indoor air pollution at home or in your office, there are a few different things you can do.
 Improving ventilation by opening windows is an obvious step, although this isn’t always possible with bush fires.
 You can also cut down on the chemical products you use and substitute eco-friendly natural cleaning materials.

-The study identified 50 plants that clean the air, although most plants filter toxins to at least some degree.
+The study identified 50 plants that clean the air, although most family of plants filter toxins to at least some degree.
 The best indoor plants for air purification tend to be those with lots of leaves, as it is the leaves that absorb gases from the air.

 If you’re looking for some new houseplants to improve the air quality of your home or office, these air purifying plants are perfect choices: